intagliated/intagliated/README.md

 <!--### Skills 👨‍💻-->

 ####  Learning Highlights 🧠
+*  Working on Problems that have an intersection of data science in multiple domains
 *  Implement interpretable machine learning models for real-world datasets.<br>
 *  Explore data analytics projects to turn raw data into actionable insights. 🔍 <br>